TuresCode/WebServerDocker/README.md

 ## How It Works

 This project uses a Dockerfile to build a customized image based on the official TensorFlow image.
-This Dockerfile includes an entrypoint script (`entrypoint.sh`) that is executed when the container starts.
+This Dockerfile includes an entry point that is executed when the container starts.
 This allows you to automatically run your desired application or script within the container.

 ## Building the Docker Image